 Disabled Access Fishing Opportunities

-Other Places to Fish in New York State
+Other Places to Fish in the Area

 There are numerous water bodies and fishing opportunities available throughout the North Country within a 70 mile radius of Fort Drum.
 A map highlighting some of these areas are available.
 Check any of the links below for more information.

-- Fishing in the Indian River Lakes, 18 natural lakes in Jefferson and St. Lawrence counties, approximately 17-30 miles north of Fort Drum.
+- Fishing in the Indian River Lakes -- 18 natural lakes -- in Jefferson and St. Lawrence counties approximately 17-30 miles north of Fort Drum.